rbohl/liferay-docs/develop/tutorials/articles/260-forms/01-form-field-types/02-adding-form-field-type-settings.markdown

 After all that, adding the placeholder setting to your Soy template's logic is simple.

-The whole template is included below, but the only additions are in the list of parameters (adds the placeholder to the list of parameters--the `?` indicates that the placeholder is not required), and then in the `<input>` tag, where you use the parameter value to configure the placeholder HTML property with the proper value.
+The whole template is included below, but the only additions are in the list of parameters (adding the placeholder to the list of parameters--the `?` indicates that the placeholder is not required), and then in the `<input>` tag, where you use the parameter value to configure the placeholder HTML property with the proper value.

     {namespace DDMTime}